 Test the App and Troubleshooting

-Test the app within Thunkable by choosing the “web preview” arrow in the top-right.
+Test your version of the app within Thunkable by choosing the “live test on device” icon in the top-right of the Designer.
 Try to register.
 If things work, you (the test user) should receive an email to verify.
-Once you do that, you should be able to login.
+Open the email sent to you, click the link to verify, and then you should be able to login.

 If you don’t receive a verification email and can’t login, go to your Firebase console and see if a new user has been added.
 If not, check the Firebase settings in your Thunkable app.

-You should also have a corresponding row in your Google sheet recording the email and user name.
-If that isn’t there, check the data source settings and that all the blocks in the app refer to your new data source and have the proper column settings as shown in the images above.
+You should also have a corresponding row in your Google sheet (UserProfiles) recording the email, user name, description, and pic.
+If a row hasn’t been added to your spreadsheet, check that all the blocks in the app refer to your new data source and have the proper column settings as shown in the images above.

 Once you can register/login, test the user profile screen.
 If you have trouble setting an image for the profile, check your Cloudinary settings within Thunkable.